2000 Weeks: Production

-Eltham Films was a production company formed by Tim Burtstall and Patrick Ryan which had made a number of short films and TV series.
+Eltham Films was a production company formed by Tim Burstall and Patrick Ryan which had made a number of short films and TV series.
 They made the film as a co-production with Senior Films, a large production house in Melbourne who specialised in making commercials.
 Burstall later said that 45% of the budget came from Eltham Films, 45% from Senior Films and 10% from Peter Lord at Victorian Film Laboratories.
 His idea was to make a film for the international art house market.

 Filming started on 2 January 1968 and took eleven weeks with a crew of fourteen.

 The film was autobiographical, with "two thousand weeks" being an expression Burstall used in the 1950s.

 Release

-Burstall secured Columbia Pictures as a distributor and they agreed to split the $10,000 in marketing costs with Elthan Films, but it took them seven months to release it, but Burstall put this down to the reluctance of Australian exhibitors to show local films.
+Burstall secured Columbia Pictures as a distributor and they agreed to split the $10,000 in marketing costs with Eltham Films, but it took them seven months to release it, but Burstall put this down to the reluctance of Australian exhibitors to show local films.

-A Two Thousand Weeks ‘photo novel’, illustrated with stills by the film’s director of photography, Robin Copping, and official stills photographer Mark Strizic who also designed the book, was published by Sun Books as a movie tie-in in late 1968, alongside a solo jazz album by Don Burrows, commissioned for the movie score.
+A Two Thousand Weeks ‘photo novel’, illustrated with stills by the film's director of photography, Robin Copping, and official stills photographer Mark Strizic who also designed the book, was published by Sun Books as a movie tie-in in late 1968, alongside a solo jazz album by Don Burrows, commissioned for the movie score.
 Both book and recording are now rare items.